A General Framework for the Practical Disintegration of PAC-Bayesian Bounds

+{}After each epoch $t$, the prior $\P$ is selected by early stopping on the learning sample $\Scal$.
+We first estimate the risk on $\Scal$ (Line 19 to 23) by sampling $h\sim\P_t$ (Line 20 and 21) and computing the losses for each mini-batch $\Ucal$.
+Then, we select the prior $\P_t$ if it minimizes the risk (Line 24 to 27).

+{}Given the prior $\P$, we learn a posterior $\AQ$ in step {\bf 2)} during $T'$ epochs.
+For each epoch and each mini-batch $\Ucal\subseteq\Scal$, we sample a hypothesis $h$ associated with the weights $\omegabf+\epsilonbf$ (Line 38 and 39).
+At each iteration, the algorithm updates the weights $\omegabf$ (Line 39) by optimizing

-To optimize Equation~\eqref{eq:nn-catoni}, we {\it (a)} initialize $c\in\Cbf$ with the one that performs best on the first mini-batch and {\it (b)} optimize by gradient descent the parameter.
-Note that the loss is the bounded cross entropy loss $\ell(h, (\xbf, y)) {=} -\frac{1}{Z}\ln(\Phi(h[y]))$ of \citet{DziugaiteRoy2018} during the optimization.
-To evaluate Equation~\eqref{eq:nn-catoni}, we take $c\in\Cbf$ that leads to the tightest bound.
+{}Note that, as stated in Section~\ref{sec:optimization}, $T'=1$ for MNIST and FashionMNIST while $T'=10$ for CIFAR-10 with a batch size of $32$.
+Additionally, the loss is the bounded cross-entropy loss $\ell(h, (\xbf, y)) {=} -\frac{1}{Z}\ln(\Phi(h(\xbf)[y]))$ of \citet{DziugaiteRoy2018} in the risk $\Risk_{\Ucal}(h)$.
+The update of the weights $\omegabf$ is done with the Adam optimizer~\citep{KingmaBa2015}.
+Concerning the optimization of the hyperparameters $c\in\Cbf$ and $b\in\Bbf$ for Equations~\eqref{eq:nn-blanchard} and~\eqref{eq:nn-catoni}, we {\it (a)} initialize $b\in\Bbf$ or $c\in\Cbf$ with the one that performs best on the first mini-batch and {\it (b)} optimize by gradient descent the hyperparameter.
+To evaluate Equations~\eqref{eq:nn-blanchard} and~\eqref{eq:nn-catoni}, we take $b\in\Bbf$ and $c\in\Cbf$ that leads to the tightest bound.